OBA BOARD OF DIRECTORS

 (she/her)

-Clara is a third-year Fisheries, Wildlife, and Conservation student studying ornithology and marine systems at Oregon State University.
+Clara is a recent OSU graduate and early-career wildlife biologist.
 Her mom introduced her to birding when she was in middle school, and she’s been birding (and photographing birds) ever since.
 She’s from Seattle, but loves exploring Oregon and it’s quickly becoming her home.
 In 2023, Clara set out to do an Oregon Big Year and ended with a total of 356 species.
 She also loves going herping, tidepooling, and wildflower-searching.

 Spencer Parsons